EXADS/prebidjs-adapter/README.md

 * Updating the snippet code.
 You can find it into this repository: ./snippet-code-examples

 #### Lint and Unit tests
-* Run `gulp test`
 * Note: lint checks the official prebidJS rules.
-* Also, to do the pull request to official prebidJS team, it is mondatory 80% or more of covarage
+* Also, to do the pull request to official prebidJS team, it is mondatory 80% or more of covarage.
+* To check the coverage, type:
+* `gulp test-coverage` and then
+* `gulp view-coverage`

 #### Manual tests
 * Advisable location to test the adapter is the www-management repository: https://github.com/EXADS/www-management.git